A Batch Application Launcher for your Dock

 Preferences->Toggle Bunches: When this is enabled, running bunches are shown with a checkmark in the menu, and clicking them again will quit apps contained in that bunch instead of relaunching them.

-Preferences->Single Bunch Mode: Turning this on will cause the active Bunch to quit when launching a new Bunch.
+Preferences->Single Bunch Mode: Turning this on will cause the active Bunch to quit when opening a new Bunch.
 Any apps in the last Bunch that are not included in the new Bunch will be terminated, and any Bunch commands will be reversed unless the new Bunch contains a Bunch command of the same type (if the command affects the Dock and the new bunch command also affects the Dock, no action is taken).

 Preferences->Refresh Bunches: You can use “Refresh Bunches” at any time to update the menu after editing your configutation files.
+As of version 1.0.10 this shouldn’t be necessary, changes will automatically be detected.
+You can still use this to force a refresh if something seems out of date.

 Preferences->Change Bunches Folder: Select a new folder where Bunch will look for